Prismatik/json-migrator/README.md

 ### Features to add

-support for referencing nested properties using "." support for multiple consecutive updates by passing an array
+* support for referencing nested properties using "."
+* support for multiple consecutive updates by passing an array
+* add regex support (as per Dave)
+* add json schema validation before and after